timroster/digidevcon-iks/workshop/exercise-3/README.md

     ibmcloud target -g Default
     ```

-1. Use the script from the IBM Cloud operator repository to create the API key and add it as a secret to the `default` project on Minishift:
+1. Use the script from the IBM Cloud operator repository to create the API key and add it as a secret to the `default` namespace in the kubernetes cluster:

     ```text
     curl -sL https://raw.githubusercontent.com/IBM/cloud-operators/master/hack/config-operator.sh | bash